Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 Run your first domain comparison

 Log into SpyFu and enter your primary competitor's URL in the main search bar.
 The dashboard loads their organic and paid keyword overview, showing total ranking keywords, estimated monthly traffic, and PPC budget.
 Click the "Competitors" tab to see which other domains overlap with their keyword profile.
-This reveals additional competitors you might have missed in manual searches.

 Step 2.
 Find SEO keywords you can win